15 Best Things to Do in Arches National Park

 Distance (Roundtrip): 1.8 miles / 2.9 km

-Being the case, the Park Avenue Trail is one of Arches’ least-visited day hikes, and if you plan the hike like I describe it in my separate post, the trail can make for a fun and easy, one-way adventure, utilizing both trailheads!
+For this reason, I believe the Park Avenue Trail is ideal for both escaping the crowds and trail running, and if you plan the hike as I outlined in my separate post, the trail can also make for a fun and easy one-way, downhill adventure by utilizing both trailheads!

 Read My Separate Post: Park Avenue Trail